ISISNeutronMuon/InstrumentScripts/.github/pull_request_template.md

 Explain how the reviewer can test the changes made e.g. what state they need to be in do the tests

-### Who else was involved/who else should be involved

-Mention the people here

 ---

 #### Code Review

+- [ ] Is the story/acceptance criteria fulfilled?
 - [ ] Is the code of an acceptable quality?
 - [ ] Are the tests sufficient?
 - [ ] Do the changes function as described and is it robust?
 - [ ] Are the changes able to work across all intended instruments?
-- [ ] Is the story/acceptance criteria fulfilled?

 ### Final Steps
 - [ ] Are there any changes to instrument configurations required?
+- [ ] Are there any changes to instrument scripts required, e.g. change on script signature, default argument and have these been communicated?
 - [ ] Does the script need to be deployed onto the instrument?